UW-Hydro/VIC/README.txt

+Fixed typo in initialization of fallback counts for the soil T profile.

+	Files Affected:

+	frozen_soil.c

+	Description:

+	In 4.1.1, only the fallback counts for nodes 1 to Nnodes-2 were initialized (to 0).
+Now initialization is done for nodes 0 to Nnodes-1.

 Fixed various water balance errors in the lake model and added logic to handle the case when lake area goes to 0.